 Have you been paying too much for your water?

-Severn Trent and five other water companies accused of underreporting sewage spillages and discharges
+Anglian Water and five other water companies accused of underreporting sewage spillages and discharges

 Have you been overcharged for your water bill?

-Severn Trent Water accused of underreporting sewage pollution
+Anglian Water accused of underreporting sewage pollution

-It is accused of breaking competition law by misleading the Environment Agency and water company regulator Ofwat about the number of untreated sewage spills and discharges they made into rivers, lakes, the sea and other waterways.
+Anglian Water is accused of breaking competition law by misleading the Environment Agency and water company regulator Ofwat about the number of untreated sewage spills and discharges they made into rivers, lakes, the sea and other waterways.
 Water companies are legally required to report these incidents.

-The claim against Severn Trent Water
+The claim against Anglian Water

-Professor Carolyn Roberts, an environmental and water consultant who is leading the claim on behalf of 20 million customers, accuses the six water companies of abusing their dominant market position by underreporting the number of times they cause pollution incidents and overcharging customers as a result.
+Professor Carolyn Roberts, an environmental and water consultant who is leading the claim on behalf of 20 million household water customers, accuses the six water companies of abusing their dominant market position by underreporting the number of times they cause pollution incidents and overcharging customers as a result.
 She says that the underreporting has led to performance penalties and fines, which would have reduced customers’ bills, not being issued.

 Professor Roberts has instructed the law firm Leigh Day to represent her claim against the six water companies.
 People affected by this claim will not pay any fees or costs.
 If the case is won, it is expected compensation would be paid by the water company and its shareholders, not by increasing customers’ bills.